-a.It is an important responsibility of students to attend school daily.
+a.
+It is an important responsibility of students to attend school daily.
 Absence from school is a serious interruption of the educational process and therefore is justified for serious reasons only.
 School is maintained for 180 days exclusive of holidays.
 Students are expected to be in attendance every day of the school year.

-- b.
-Exceptions due to prolonged illness will require verification by a doctor on letterhead and must be approved by the principal. - c.
+b.
+Exceptions due to prolonged illness will require verification by a doctor on letterhead and must be approved by the principal.

+c.
 Students must be present for one-half day (by 11:00 AM in regular days and 10:00 AM during half-days) in order to participate in any school-sponsored activity including athletic practices and games.
-In addition, during competition, performances or games, students should not be tardy to school or they may lose their ability to participate in the activity. - d.
+In addition, during competition, performances or games, students should not be tardy to school or they may lose their ability to participate in the activity.

+d.
 Students who accumulate absences over 10 hours per semester per course may have an "N" recorded in their report card.
-All absences (excused, medical, unexcused, or other absences) are counted in determining the amount of hours missed.
+All unexcused absences are counted in determining the amount of hours missed.
 Until the student completes the hours owed in the particular courses, an "N" may continue to appear in the report card.
-In the event that a student goes over the 10 hour limit for a particular course(s) per semester, it is the responsibility of the student to make up the hours immediately by attending a 45 minute study session in the afternoons from 3:05 PM until 3:50 PM on Mondays, Tuesdays, and Fridays, and from 1:50 PM until 2:35 PM on Wednesdays and Thursdays.
+In the event that a student goes over the 10 hour limit for a particular course(s) per semester, it is the responsibility of the student to make up the hours by coordinating with the Dean of Student Affairs to schedule "make -up" hours sessions during weekdays and Saturday mornings.